SAFE Workplaces: The Role of Drug Deactivation & Disposal

 News & Blog

-Jason Sundby, CEO of Verde Environmental Technologies, Inc., discusses how a workplace drug deactivation and disposal campaign can help protect workers and businesses.
+Jason Sundby, CEO of Verde Environmental Technologies, Inc., discusses the role of drug deactivation and disposal in preventing medication misuse and environmental harm.

 12 D.U.M.P. sites in county for unwanted drugs

 The Deterra Drug Deactivation and Disposal System and new disposal sites are available in Medina County to promote awareness of proper medication disposal.